OpenLiberty/docs-playbook/README.md

 4. Update the docs-playbook `antora.yaml` file to add the new release version to production and remove the oldest release version from production, draft, and staging.

    Openliberty.io docs support 2 years worth of previous releases, which can be selected from the version picker at the top of the docs TOC.
-With each release, you must add the new release version and remove the oldest release version fromn the `antora.yaml` file to update the version picker.
+With each release, you must add the new release version and remove the oldest release version from the `antora.yaml` file to update the version picker.

    a.
 Create a new branch off of the `prod` branch of this repo (docs-playbook) to add the new release version to the `branches` section of the [`antora-playbook.yml`](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).